therealozp/class-notes/swe review.md

 - **solution space** uses design level class diagrams to specify lowermost details.
 - **problem space** uses more UCDs and ADs than the other two.

-11. if UML is used to create design spec for analyzed user requirements, what diagrams are typically used?
+11. if UML is used to create design spec for analyzed user requirements, what *three* diagrams are typically used?
 *a. use case*
 b. activity
 c.
 SMDs